schollii/sandals/README.md

 or just get a hash that will not change as long as the data structure doesn't semantically vary, check out the json_sem_hash.py module.

+## Helm chart utilities

+Various, see the docs in the helm.py file.

 ## PyQt 5 signal/slot connections performance

 The PyQt5 website indicates that using `@pyqtSlot(...)` decreases the amount